GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/sql.md

 ### R2DBC Support

-Maven and Gradle coordinates, using [Spring Cloud GCP BOM](getting-started.xml#bill-of-materials):
+Maven and Gradle coordinates, using [Spring Framework on Google Cloud BOM](getting-started.xml#bill-of-materials):

 To use MySQL: